-I am reminded of a sermon by Charles Spurgeon in which he found 29 ways for a candle to illustrate spiritual truth.
-Every single one of the ways was interesting and enlightening.
-With effort, one can go back and go back and go back to a task and discover more.
-One of the blessings I have had in ministry is to be content in this church.
-By reinvesting myself in this ministry, I find myself folded back into the work and have been blessed abundantly.
+One of the blessings Nancy and I have had in ministry is the contentment that is in this church.
+By reinvesting ourselves in this ministry, we find ourselves folded back into the work and have been blessed abundantly.
 I thank God for Nancy because she has been beside me all the way, reinvesting herself also into this work.
 I have known of quite a few pastors' wives who led their husbands out of ministry in New Jersey because of their discontent.
 When it comes to the home, don't be discontent.
-Go back and go back and go back and reinvest yourself ...find new ways to make your home important.
+Go back and go back and go back and reinvest yourself.
+Find new ways to make your home important.